wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 ### Results

 We will start with a basic configuration of FROLS using a polynomial basis function with degree equal 2.
 The `xlag` and `ylag` are set to $7$ in this first example.
 Because the dataset is considerably large, we will start with `n_info_values=50`.
 This means the FROLS algorithm will not include all regressors when calculating the information criteria used to determine the model order.
-While this approach might result in a sub-optimal model, it is a reasonable starting point for our first attempt.
+While this approach might result in a suboptimal model, it is a reasonable starting point for our first attempt.

 ```python
 n = test.state_initialization_window_length